Jonasafutu/Sales-And-Operations-Planing-Project/README.md

 # Sales-And-Operations-Planing-Project
 A Python program to simulate a sales and operations planning using the zero-stock level strategy.

+In this project, you are going to simulate a sales and operations planning using the zero-stock level strategy.
+The program will ask users to enter some information(data) to help with the calculations: